basarat/angular-for-react-devs/README.md

 ## For loop
 * React: use `.map` on your arrays
+* ng-for
-* ng-for (worth mentioning that ng-for language can change without corresponding tooling updates).
+  * worth mentioning that ng-for public api has changed e.g. NgFor to NgForOf

 ## Global Handlers